wenzhe-u/troy-hackathon/README.md

 # troy-hackathon
-the website of the troy hackathon
+the website of the troy hackathon(demmo)